inmanta/inmanta-core/docs/resource_sets.rst

 ###########################

 When a model is partially compiled, it only includes the entities and resources for the resource sets that need to be changed (as well as their dependencies on additional resources that aren't part of a resource set).
-It is the server's responsibility to create a new version of the model utilizing the resources from the old version and those from the partial compile.
+It is the server's responsibility to create a new version of the desired state utilizing the resources from the old version and those from the partial compile.

-Only the resource sets that are present in the partially built model will be replaced when a partial export to the server is performed.
+Only the resource sets that are present in the partially compiled model will be replaced when a partial export to the server is performed.
 Other sets' resources won't be impacted in any way.
 Shared resources are those that aren't a part of any resource collection and can always be added.